Linear Model and Extensions: Extensions of the logistic regression

 \begin{myproof}{Theorem}{\ref{thm::case-control}} We have

 by Bayes' formula.
 Under the logit model, we have

 \end{myproof}

 Theorem \ref{thm::case-control} ensures that conditioning on $s_{i}=1$, the model of $y_{i}$ given $x_{i}$ is still logit with the intercept changing from $\beta_{0}$ to $\beta_{0}+\log(p_{1}/p_{0})$.
-Although we cannot consistently estimate the intercept without knowing $(p_{1},p_{0})$, we can still estimate all the slopes. \citet{kagan2001note} showed that the logistic link is the only one that enjoys this property.
+Although we cannot consistently estimate the intercept without knowing $(p_{1},p_{0})$, we can still estimate all the slopes consistently. \citet{kagan2001note} showed that the logistic link is the only one that enjoys this property.

-\citet{samarani2019activating} hypothesized that variation in the inherited activating Killer-cell Immunoglobulin-like Receptor genes in humans is associated with their innate susceptibility/resistance to developing Crohn's disease.
+I will end this subsubsection with a case study. \citet{samarani2019activating} hypothesized that variation in the inherited activating Killer-cell Immunoglobulin-like Receptor genes in humans is associated with their innate susceptibility/resistance to developing Crohn's disease.
 They used a case-control study from three cities (Manitoba, Montreal, and Ottawa) in Canada to investigate the potential association.
+The following logistic regression uses all the data.
+Problem \ref{hw17::case-control-data-analysis} requires separate analyses based on \ri{center}.